VTL-Community/VTL-Community/task-force/ws2/geometry.md

 ### 09/22/23 - Meeting notes (NL - VP - JS - FV)

 - Q: `point` & `polygon`: are they basic scalar types?
-Or atomic pieces?
+Or atomic elements?

-A: They don't seem to be more complex than `time_period`, they are serializable as string and castable to typed objects, so they possibly be considered as basic scalar types.
+A: They don't seem to be more complex than `time_period`, they are serializable as strings and castable to typed objects, so they can possibly be considered as basic scalar types.

-- Q: `point` & `polygon`: do we need constructor?
-To instanciate point with integers directly instead of concat & cast
+- Q: `point` & `polygon`: do we need constructors?
+To instanciate `point` with integers directly (`new Point(10, 10)`) instead of concat & cast.

-A: They are many options to declare a point, 2D, 3D, 3D + measure,...
+A: They are many options to declare a point, 2D, 3D, 3D + measure...
-It seems to be more complicated than an improvment.
-Casting a valid built string seems to be simplest.
+It seems to be more an added complexity than an improvement.
+Casting a valid string seems to be simplest.

-Considering the `cities` input dataset (see above), containing simply x & y as string, we could also handle more practice datasets like:
+Considering the `cities` input dataset (see above), containing simply x & y as strings, we could also handle more practical datasets like:

-- Component containing wkt string
+- Component containing wkt strings

 |     id     |       xy        |
 | :--------: | :-------------: |